Sir-Teo/CS61A/README.md

 # CS61A
 Summer 2018, CS61A, Structure and Interpretation of Computer Programs!
 This will remain a private repository until the summer ends.
 Although CS61A uses the same project every year, they might change some functions each term to prevent cheating.

 In this README file, I uploaded some results of ok tests.
+Some homeworks/labs may not contain solution for extra questions.

 # OK Submissions